flakes/mirc_fish_10/README.md

 (compiled from fish-inject.cpp, patcher.cpp and socket.cpp) does the magic of intercepting the system calls and managing buffers.
 For complete lines, it calls into fish_10.dll which does the actual IRC parsing and encryption things.
-Key-exchange, getting the "outside" IP etc. is still handled by fish_10.mrc, like it has always been.
+Key-exchange, getting the public IP etc. is still handled by fish_10.mrc, like it has always been.

 ## SECURITY NOTE